Pardalis' Global IP

 Second Patent (US 869 Patent)

 Pardalis received issuance from the USPTO of its second patent entitled "Common point authoring system for tracking and authenticating objects in a distribution chain" on November 14, 2006.
 US Patent 7,136,869.
 The 869 patent further introduces the application of owner-controlled informational objects to complex and fragmented supply chains.
+This patent is a continuation patent to the parent patent.

 Third Patent (US 668 Patent)

 Pardalis received issuance from the USPTO of its third patent entitled "Common point authoring system for the complex sharing of hierarchically authored data objects in a distribution chain" on May 24, 2011.
 US Patent 7,949,668.
 For a company news release regarding this issuance, see Pardalis announces issuance of third U.S. patent.
+This patent is a continuation patent to the parent patent.

 Fourth Patent (US 000 Patent)

 Pardalis received issuance from the USPTO of its fourth patent entitled "Common point authoring system for the complex sharing of hierarchically authored data objects in a distribution chain" on November 6, 2012.
 U.S. Patent No. 8,307,000.
 For a company news release regarding this issuance, see Pardalis announces issuance of fourth U.S. patent.
+This patent is a continuation patent to the parent patent.

 Foreign Filings

-Filings relevant to Pardalis' USPTO issued patents are being successfully pursued under the Patent Cooperation Treaty (PCT) in the following countries:
+Filings relevant to Pardalis' USPTO issued patents are being pursued under the Patent Cooperation Treaty (PCT) in the following countries:

 - Australia

-- Brazil
+- Brazil (abandoned)

 - Canada